-CXCR4 and ACKR3 Heteromerization.
-CXCR4 function can be influenced by the interaction with other receptors, as shown by many publications that demonstrated CXCR4 heteromerization or cross-regulation with/via other chemokine receptors.
+CXCR4 function can be influenced by the interaction with other receptors, as shown by many publications that demonstrate CXCR4 heteromerisation or cross-regulation with/via other chemokine receptors.
 The occurrence of heterodimers might be feasible, since chemokine receptors are often coexpressed in the same cell types and, in some cases, even bind the same chemokines.
-For example, several studies using transfected cells showed that CXCR4 is able to form heteromers with CCR2, CCR7, CCR5, and CXCR3, among others.
+For example, several studies using transfected cells showed that CXCR4 is able to form heteromers with CCR2, CCR7, CCR5 and CXCR3, among others.

-In the first example, using BRET assays, CXCR4 was shown to heteromerize with CCR2, and coactivation of both coexpressed receptors led to a potentiation in $\mathrm{Ca}^{2+}$ release.
-In addition, this heteromer has been shown to recruit $\beta$ -arrestin-2 using bimolecular fluorescence complementation.
-However, using BRET again, it has been seen that while the CXCR4 homodimer was able to recruit the $\mathrm{Ga}{13}$ protein, the CCR2/CXCR4 heteromer completely lost this ability (Armando et al., 2014).
+In the first example, using BRET assays, CXCR4 was shown to heteromerise with CCR2 and coactivation of both co-expressed receptors led to a potentiation in Ca2+ release.
+In addition, this heteromer has been shown to recruit β-arrestin-2 using bimolecular fluorescence complementation.
+However, using again BRET, it has been seen that while the CXCR4 homodimer was able to recruit the $G\alpha{13}$ protein, the CCR2/CXCR4 heteromer completely lost this ability (Armando et al., 2014).
 Moreover, in radioligand binding assays, binding of the respective chemokines to either CCR2 or CXCR4 impaired chemokine binding to the other receptor, suggesting a negative cooperativity within the heteromer.
-This has been shown in recombinant cells as well as in primary leukocytes, where CCR2 and CXCR4 are endogenously present, suggesting that these two receptors might form heteromers even in a native context (Sohy et al., 2007).
-In the second example, CXCR4 not only formed heteromers with CCR7, as shown by proximity ligation assay, but also required the presence of CXCR4 to be properly expressed on the CD4+ T-cell membrane.
-When activated by the HIV glycoprotein gp120, CXCR4 enhanced CCR7-mediated migration of CD4+ T cells to the lymph nodes, significantly facilitating HIV infection (Hayasaka et al., 2015).
-In another study, using bimolecular fluorescence complementation, Hammad et al. (2010) showed that CCR5 homomers could interact with an important GPCR regulatory protein named Na+/H+ exchanger regulatory factor 1 (NHERF1).
+This has been shown in recombinant cells as well as in primary leukocytes, where CCR2 and CXCR4 are endogenously present, suggesting that these two receptors might be forming heteromers even in a native context (Sohy et al., 2007).
+In the second example, CXCR4 not only formed heteromers with CCR7, as shown by proximity ligation assay, but also required the presence of CXCR4 in order to be properly expressed on the CD4+ T-cell membrane.
+When activated by the HIV glycoprotein gp120, CXCR4 enhanced CCR7-mediated migration of CD4+ T-cells to the lymph nodes, significantly facilitating HIV infection (Hayasaka et al., 2015).
+In another study, using bimolecular fluorescence complementation, Hammad et al. showed that CCR5 homomers could interact with an important GPCR regulatory protein named Na+/H+ exchanger regulatory factor 1 (NHERF1).
 However, upon formation of CCR5/CXCR4 heterodimers, this receptor could no longer interact with NHERF1.
-Therefore, one should account for heteromerization when targeting CCR5 in HIV infection (Hammad et al., 2010).
-In the last case, the existence of CXCR3/CXCR4 heteromers has been seen by coimmunoprecipitation, saturation BRET, time-resolved FRET, and GPCR-heteromer identification technology.
+Therefore, one should account for heteromerisation when targeting CCR5 in HIV infection (Hammad et al., 2010).
+In the last case, the existence of CXCR3/CXCR4 heteromers has been seen by co-immunoprecipitation, saturation BRET, time-resolved FRET and GPCRheteromer identification technology.
 A negative cooperativity for ligand binding was observed as well for CXCR3/CXCR4 heteromers.
 Addition of a CXCR3 antagonist impaired CXCL12 binding to CXCR4, but not the other way around.
-This heteromer could specifically recruit $\beta$ -arrestin-2 according to an analysis that used GPCR-heteromerization identification technology (Watts et al., 2013).
+This heteromer could specifically recruit β-arrestin-2 according to an analysis that used GPCR-heteromerisation identification technology (Watts et al., 2013).